Integral fast reactor: Reactor design and construction

-Liquid metal Na coolant
+Liquid metal sodium coolant

 Unlike reactors that use relatively slow low energy (thermal) neutrons, fast-neutron reactors need nuclear reactor coolant that does not moderate or block neutrons (like water does in an LWR) so that they have sufficient energy to fission actinide isotopes that are fissionable but not fissile.
-The core must also be compact and contain the least amount of neutron moderating material as possible.
-Metal sodium (Na) coolant in many ways has the most attractive combination of properties for this purpose.
+The core must also be compact and contain the least amount of neutron-moderating material as possible.
+Metal sodium coolant in many ways has the most attractive combination of properties for this purpose.
 In addition to not being a neutron moderator, desirable physical characteristics include: